Skip to main content

 Our Burns and Plastics team is made up of doctors, nurses, physiotherapists, occupational therapists, psychologists, play specialists and dietitians.
 We are a regional unit and cover a large area surrounding Sheffield, South Yorkshire, Worksop and beyond.
 The Burns and Plastics Therapy team work 6 days a week to provide comprehensive assessment and treatment for children...

 Our Child and Adolescent Mental Health Service (CAMHS) treats children and young people with a range of difficulties that are seriously impacting on their mental health and emotional wellbeing.
-Patients can be seen and helped in a number of ways from consultations through to staying at our state-of-the-art inpatient facilities.
-We also have a 24...
+Children and young people can be seen and helped in a number of ways from consultations through to staying at our state-of-the-art inpatient facilities.
+We also...

 In the Cancer Genetics Department we look after individuals and families with inherited cancer or suspected inherited cancer.
 A person with a high incidence of a certain type of cancer running in their family may have a genetic predisposition to that particular cancer.
 We provide comprehensive support and counselling to each patient and let them...